tfabris/BlueGigaEmpeg/README.md

 115200 BPS, and observe the serial port output from the Arduino.
 It should list the RX and TX buffer sizes near the beginning of the output and indicate that they are good.

+After the latest version of the BlueGigaEmpeg.ino sketch is successfully uploaded to the Arduino, close the Arduino IDE and remove the USB cable.
+The USB cable should be disconnected during normal operation.

 Disconnect all tuner modules from all sleds you own